T2 Architecture

 It is responsible for parsing package meta-data and config files, creating the T2 sandbox environment with its file modification tracking functionality and command wrappers, packaging the result and all the other needed actions between the steps in the build chain.
 It is also able to perform dependency analysis and includes the menu-driven configuration program to configure the build.

-Usually there is one script for a specific function, for example: scripts/Config, Download, Build-Target, Create-ISO among others.
-Some scripts are also re-used internally, for example scripts/Download is invoked automatically on-demand, to fetch the packages sources when they are required.
+Usually there is one script for a specific function, for example: ./t2 config, Download, Build-Target, Create-ISO among others.
+Some scripts are also re-used internally, for example ./t2 download is invoked automatically on-demand, to fetch the packages sources when they are required.

-T2 build scripts are all run from the T2 top-level directory, like scripts/Config and scripts/Build-Target and parse and process the various meta information from the respective directories such as package/, architecture/ and target/
+T2 build scripts are all run from the T2 top-level directory, like ./t2 config and ./t2 build-target and parse and process the various meta information from the respective directories such as package/, architecture/ and target/

 The package meta-data is defined by key-value pairs in various package repositories located in a sub-directory named package/ sorted into categories like package/base, package/network, package/x11, and so on.
 For each package a Text/Plain .desc file contains the original author, the T2 maintainer, license, version, status, download location with checksum, textual information for the end-user and architecture limitation as well as additional optional tags (see the section called “Description File (.desc)”).
 Patches needed to compile the package or to fix security or usability bugs can simply be placed in the package directory.